 Stress Fractures – What are they, and how are they treated?

 You’ve probably heard the word ‘stress fracture’ before, but few people understand what exactly this refers to.
+Typically this is experienced as pain in the front of the shin bone.
 Physiotherapists regularly treat individuals with overuse injuries such as stress fractures.
-In many cases, people are unaware they have injured themselves until the pain starts to become severe – and this can cause permanent damage.
+In many cases, people are unaware they have injured themselves until the pain starts to become severe.
+It is caused by when the stressful forces going through the shin bone far exceed the bone’s ability to repair itself.
+This is common in runners or athletes who have made large and sudden increases in their training without allocating enough recovery between sessions- leading to an overuse bone injury.

 It is important that you catch the warning signs early and visit your physiotherapist as soon as possible so that a treatment plan can be put in place.
+Shin splints and stress fractures are not injuries to leave unattended.
+Physiotherapists see too many patients who have caused themselves ongoing pain and discomfort simply due to not having the issue seen earlier.
 In this blog post, we’ll be providing an overview of the causes, symptoms and treatment options for stress fractures.

 What exactly is a stress fracture, and who experiences them?